Skip to Content

 © thebasilbox

 Thai Iced Tea is a refreshing beverage that offers a sweet and creamy escape from Thailand’s tropical heat.
 This vibrant orange drink is made with a strong brew of black tea, spices, and sweetened condensed milk.
-Its distinctive taste comes from the blend of star anise and tamarind seeds, which provide a rich, aromatic profile.
-Served over ice, it’s a popular choice among locals and tourists seeking a cool respite.
-Perfect for pairing with spicy dishes, Thai Iced Tea is an experience that delights the senses.

 10. Yum Nua